Scuba diving inMalpelo Island

 Where to stay

-Due to restrictions imposed by the Columbian Government, the only way to visit Malpelo is aboard a Columbian liveaboard, greatly limiting the number of options available.
+Due to restrictions imposed by the Colombian Government, the only way to visit Malpelo is aboard a Colombian liveaboard, greatly limiting the number of options available.
 But, once aboard, you’ll have the entire marine sanctuary to yourself, with just one liveaboard permitted to enter the park’s borders at any given time.
 Plus, vessels are only allowed to carry a maximum of 25 guests and individual dive groups must not exceed six divers.

 Malpelo diving seasons and weather

 Thanks to its tropical climate, Malpelo can be dived at any time of year.
 And, while it does experience two distinct seasons, a convergence of trade winds and oceanic-currents means conditions can change rapidly and are infamously hard to predict.